exercism/sqlite/exercises/practice/word-count/.docs/instructions.append.md

 The **result** column should contain JSON-encoded object of objects, each word as key and count as integer.

-Example:

-For the sentence:

-`"That's the password: 'PASSWORD 123'!", cried the Special Agent.\nSo I fled.`

-the **result** should be:
+For example, consider the sentence above: `"That's the password: 'PASSWORD 123'!", cried the Special Agent.\nSo I fled.` The **result** for this input should be:

 ```json
 {"123":1,"agent":1,"cried":1,"fled":1,"i":1,"password":2,"so":1,"special":1,"that's":1,"the":2}